 Select your Azure subscription, and then select Continue.

 Select your Container registry from the drop-down menu, and then select Validate and configure.

 Review the pipeline YAML template, and then select Save and run to build and publish the Docker image to your Azure Container Registry.

-To view the published docker image after your pipeline run has been completed, navigate to your container registry in Azure portal, and then select Repositories.
+To view the published Docker image after your pipeline run has been completed, navigate to your container registry in Azure portal, and then select Repositories.

 To deploy your image from the container registry, you must enable the admin user account.
 Navigate to your container registry in Azure portal, and select Access keys.
 Next, select the toggle button to Enable Admin user.

-Create an Azure Web App for Containers
+Create your Web App for Containers

 Sign into Azure at https://portal.azure.com.